Geezer, Ozzy, Ton, Bill

 Technical Ecstacy Black Sabbath - Technical Ecstasy (Warner Bros.)
 1977

-2."You Won't Change Me" (6:34)
+2. You Won't Change Me (6:34)

-5."All Moving Parts (Stand Still)" (4:59)
+5. All Moving Parts (Stand Still) (4:59)

 "Technical Ecstasy" is not held in high regard by most fans of hard rock and metal.
 I suppose it isn't Black Sabbath's most shining moment, but not a terrible disc either.
 I have read that some time off, some internal conflicts, and pressure from record company to become more mainstream nearly destroyed the band around this time.
 Most certainly the lyrics speak of some negative things the band may have been going through.
-I've read countless bad reviews of this disc, and while I will admit that it doesn't quite stand up to the mastery of albums like "Sabbath Bloody Sabbath" or "Master of Reality", it's still better than average in my opinion.
-"Back Street Kids" starts the disc of with a fury.
+I've read countless bad reviews of this disc, and while I will admit that it doesn't quite stand up to the mastery of albums like "Sabbath Bloody Sabbath" or "Master of Reality", it is still better than average in my opinion.
+"Back Street Kids" starts the disc off with a fury.
 The very next song is a doomy, almost epic number and one of my favorite songs on this CD.
 I love the slow, moody, melancholy feel of this song.
 "It's Alright" features Bill Ward on vocals and is a moody, piano and acoustic guitar ballad.
 "Gypsy" is prime Black Sabbath with signature Iommi riffs.
 "Rock 'n' Roll Doctor" is a catchy song that is slightly more mainstream hard rock than what most people were use to hearing from Black Sabbath.
 The album finishes off with a pair of songs that seem to go together.
 "She's Gone" is a song about love lost, while "Dirty Women" is exactly what the title makes you think.
 "She's Gone" in particular features some of Ozzy's most emotional vocals.
 Personally, I find "Technical Ecstasy" to be far better than critics and some fans make it out to be.
 It was a departure from the norm for Black Sabbath as the band experimented with their sound a bit.
 I just happen to think it was a successful experiment.

 I waited years to find a used copy of this disc and never saw one.
 I bid on it several times on eBay when I saw it for $5 to $6 or less, but some brilliant person always out bid me and probably ended up paying more than they would have at some big chain store.
 I finally gave up and bought this disc new for $9.99 at one of those big chain stores. $10!!!
 Did you hear that all you silly eBay bidders who always pay too much for discs that are still in print.

-Never Say Die Black Sabbath - Never Say Die (Warner Bros.)
-1978
+Black Sabbath - Never Say Die

-1. "Never Say Die" (3:47)
+1. Never Say Die (3:47)

-2. "Johnny Blade" (6:27)
+2. Johnny Blade (6:27)

-3. "Junior's Eyes" (6:41)
+3. Junior's Eyes (6:41)

-4. "A Hard Road" (6:03)
+4. A Hard Road (6:03)

-5. "Shock Wave" (5:13)
+5. Shock Wave (5:13)

-6. "Air Dance" (5:15)
+6. Air Dance (5:15)

-7. "Over to You" (5:21)
+7. Over to You (5:21)

-8. "Breakout" [instrumental] (2:36)
+8. Breakout [instrumental] (2:36)

-9. "Swinging the Chain" (4:18)
+9. Swinging the Chain (4:18)

 Live At Last Black Sabbath - Live At Last (Creative Sounds/Germany) 1980

-3."Killing Yourself to Live" (5:28)
+3. Killing Yourself to Live (5:28)

-6."Children of the Grave" (4:31)
+6. Children of the Grave (4:31)

-Never understood this cd.
+Never understood this recording.
 Is it a bootleg?
 Is it an official release?
 Is it an import?
 From what I understand, "Live Evil" was the first "official" live Sabbath offering, so what the heck is "Live at Last."
 Ah, who cares!
 It's Sabbath live with OZZY!
 Essential to any Sabbath fan.
-Found this German copy used for $7.99 at a little hole-in-the-wall cd store.
-Have not seen another one since.
-Glad I didn't pass it up.
-Just recently found out that this was released in 1980 a year after Ozzy left the band.
+All tracks were recorded at the Manchester Free Trade Hall in Manchester, England on March 11, 1973 and the Rainbow Theatre in London, England on March 16, 1973.
+The album was released in 1980, over a year after Ozzy left the band.

-Black Sabbath - Heaven & Hell
+Heaven & Hell Black Sabbath - Heaven & Hell (Warner Bros.)
+1980

 1. "Neon Knights" (3:49)